technomancy/leiningen/doc/TUTORIAL.md

 project will have the same set of checkouts, so your project should work without checkouts before you push or merge.

+#### FAQ for checkout dependencies

+1. *I created a checkout dependency but I get a message like "Could not find artifact marick:suchwow:jar:2.1.2".*

+   Most likely, you are working on "suchwow" while also working on the project that uses it, have bumped suchwow's version number, but not installed that new version in the local Maven repository.
+Run `lein install` in suchwow's repository.
+That is: the suchwow version number must be the same in *three* places: in suchwow's `project.clj`, in some repository (probably local), and in the project file for suchwow's client.

+2. *I use Maven groupids, so my `defproject` looks like `(defproject marick/suchwow "2.2.1" ...)`.
+How does that affect the checkouts directory?*

+   It doesn't. `checkouts/suchwow` should still point to the root of the "suchwow" project, just as if there would be no groupid.
+   So the checkouts directory would look like this:

+       .
+       |-- project.clj
+       |-- README.md
+       |-- checkouts
+       |   `-- suchwow [link to ~/code/oss/suchwow]

 ### Search

 Leiningen supports searching remote Maven repositories for matching